 \subsection{Overall Performance}

-\textbf{Evaluation on the Gym control tasks.} Our method, \code, was trained for 1 million steps and evaluated for its performance.
-The results, shown in Table~\ref{tab:perf-overall}, demonstrate that compared to the CQL method, \code outperforms it in 11 out of 15 tasks, with similar performance on the remaining tasks.
+\textbf{Evaluation on the Gym Control Tasks.} Our method, \code, was trained for 1 million steps and evaluated.
+The results are shown in Table~\ref{tab:perf-overall}.Compared to CQL, \code outperforms it in 11 out of 15 tasks, with similar performance on the remaining tasks.
 Additionally, \code shows a consistent advantage on datasets that were generated by following random or sub-optimal policies (random and medium).
 The CQL-AWR method showed slight improvement in some cases, but still underperforms compared to \code.
-When compared to the COMBO method, \code performs better in 7 out of 12 tasks and similarly or slightly worse on the remaining tasks, which highlights the effectiveness of our method's better bounds on V. Our method demonstrates an obvious advantage in extracting the best policy on medium and medium-expert tasks.
-Overall, our results provide empirical evidence that using conservative value estimation on states, rather than Q, leads to improved performance in offline RL.
-Our method, \code, outperforms AWAC in 9 out of 15 tasks, demonstrating the effectiveness of our approach in exploring beyond the behavior policy.
+When compared to COMBO, \code performs better in 7 out of 12 tasks and similarly or slightly worse on the remaining tasks, which highlights the effectiveness of our method's better bounds on V. Our method has a clear adcantage in extracting the best policy on medium and medium-expert tasks.
+Overall, our results provide empirical evidence that using conservative value estimation on states, rather than Q, leads to improved performance in offline RL. \code outperforms AWAC in 9 out of 15 tasks, demonstrating the effectiveness of our approach in exploring beyond the behavior policy.
 Additionally, our method excels in extracting the optimal policy on data with mixed policies (medium-expert) where AWAC falls short.
 In comparison to IQL, our method achieves higher scores in 7 out of 9 tasks and maintains comparable performance in the remaining tasks.
 Furthermore, despite having a significantly lower model capacity and computation cost, \code outperforms TD3-BC and is on par with PBRL.
-These results highlight the effectiveness of our conservative value estimation approach in offline RL.
+These results highlight the effectiveness of our conservative value estimation approach.

-\textbf{Evaluation on the Adroit tasks.} We report the final evaluation results after training 0.1 million steps in Table \ref{tab:perf-overall-adroit}.
-We show that our method outperforms IQL in 8 out of 12 tasks, and is competitive with other algorithms on expert datasets.
-Additionally, we note that our method is the only one that is able to learn a good policy on the human dataset of the Pen task, while still being able to achieve medium performance on the cloned dataset.
+\textbf{Evaluation on the Adroit Tasks.} In Table \ref{tab:perf-overall-adroit}, we report the final evaluation results after training 0.1 million steps.
+As shown, our method outperforms IQL in 8 out of 12 tasks, and is competitive with other algorithms on expert datasets.
+Additionally, we note that \code is the only method that can learn an effective policy on the human dataset for the Pen task, while maintaining medium performance on the cloned dataset.
 Overall, our results empirically support the effectiveness of our proposed tighter conservative value estimation in improving offline RL performance.